milkbottledude/woodlands-jb_tracker/README.md

 - 🗪 Feel free to telegram me [@milkbottledude](https://t.me/milkbottledude) if you have any questions, or just want to chat :)

-> TLDR: I made a [website]([https://www.apple.com/](https://sapient-metrics-436909-v6.as.r.appspot.com/)) that uses machine learning and Google Cloud to predict the amount of traffic on the Johor-Singapore Causeway, at a future date and time of your choosing.
+> TLDR: I made a [webapp](https://sapient-metrics-436909-v6.as.r.appspot.com/) on Google Cloud that uses machine learning to predict the amount of traffic on the Johor-Singapore Causeway, at a future date and time of your choosing.

-Please read through the README before using the app.
-The [Documentation](Documentation.md) showcases the process of creating the Machine Learning and Google Cloud backend of the website, as well as the HTML and CSS frontend.
-Feel free to take a look at that as well.
+Please read through the README before visiting the [webapp](https://sapient-metrics-436909-v6.appspot.com/#1739003720204209127).

+If you are interested, the [Documentation](Documentation.md) showcases the process of creating the Machine Learning 🤖 and Google Cloud backend ⚙️ of the website, as well as the HTML and CSS frontend.
+Feel free to take a look at that as well 📚.

 ## Overview 🔍
 Welcome to Project: Woodlands-JB Tracker!